-Nurses who hold a master’s degree are sure to have exciting futures.
+Nurses who hold a master’s in nursing degree are sure to have exciting futures.
 With salary and job prospects on the rise, graduates have good reason to be optimistic.
 The healthcare field is in need of nurses, plain and simple.
 The demand for skilled professionals is on the rise due to a large percentage of the nursing population approaching retirement age.
-The government predicts that by 2020 the registered nurse shortage will be at 800,000 positions.
+The government predicts that by 2030 the registered nurse shortage will be at 500,000 positions.
 A shortfall of that size would be significant in any industry, but it is especially alarming in the medical field.
 Hospitals, clinics, and other health centers need qualified staff to provide needed care.
 The chart below illustrates the projected nursing shortage in New York state alone:

 As in most industries, greater demand for qualified people equates to higher salaries.
 These wage increases, especially for MSN holders, has encouraged more nurses to pursue graduate training.
 The U.S. Department of Health and Human Services reports that, “half of RNs have achieved a baccalaureate or higher degree in nursing or a nursing-related field in 2008, nearly doubling since 1980.”
-Registered nurses transitioning from a BSN to a MSN degree have much to gain by returning to the classroom.
+Registered nurses transitioning from a BSN to a nursing master’s degree have much to gain by returning to the classroom.
 Career advancement and higher wages has encouraged many nurses to strive for continued professional growth.

 With a rosy job outlook and higher wages, future earning potential for MSN holders looks promising.
 Pay varies by specialization and geographic region, but MSN students can expect starting salaries of $60,000 upwards to $90,000.
 When you factor in benefits and signing bonus and relocation assistance perks, the medical uniform has never looked better.
 If you are considering an MSN, review our comprehensive salary guide to help determine your earning potential.